The Illusion That Our Fav Artists Got Great Without Training

 Playing with Other People.

-There probably is no better school than that.
+There probably is no better school than playing music with others.

 He had also spent numerous years jamming with other people.